35+ Years' Experience. Nationally Recognized Defense.

 Should you find yourself facing a charge as serious as this, with such catastrophic jeopardy, it is critical you locate an attorney both trained and skilled in defending first degree murder charges.
 Key considerations here are the lawyer’s actual jury trial experience in defending murder cases, numbers of murder cases h/she’s handled, (in some instances), prior prosecutorial experience with murder cases, as well as overall trial exposure, seniority and standing in the legal community.
 Brad Bailey is a first degree murder lawyer who meets all of these requirements.

-His experience defending state murder charges includes the following cases:
+His experience defending state murder charges includes the following 1st degree murder cases:

 Brad Bailey also briefed and argued an appeal of the first degree murder conviction in Com v.
 Phillip Rise before a full panel of the Massachusetts Supreme Judicial Court, and also defending federal murder for hire charges in United States v.
 Djokich.